This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 To get more information about other centres providing vaccines in the UAE, click here.

-The booster shot is available free of cost across the UAE.
+The booster dose is available free of cost across the UAE.